mikerenfro/openhpc-beyond-the-install-guide/ohpc-btig-pearc24.markdown

 Jetstream2

-: especially Jeremy Fischer, Mike Lowe, and Julian Pistorius.
+: especially Jeremy Fischer, Daniel Havert, Mike Lowe, and Julian Pistorius.
 Jetstream2 has a tutorial at the same time as this one.
 Please stay here.

 NSF CC*